Horus-Org/payjoin-lib/lib/README.md

 ## Libaries

-Theses libraries will be used for help developers via SDK
+Theses libraries will be used for help developers via SDK:

+- Swift
+- Rust
+- Dart
+- Javascript